hotwired/turbo-android/docs/PATH-CONFIGURATION.md

 }
 ```

+Refer to demo [`configuration.json`](../demo/src/main/assets/json/configuration.json) as an example.

 ## Settings
 The `settings` object is a place to configure app-level settings.
-This is extremely useful when you have a remote configuration file, since you can add your own custom settings and use them as remote feature-flags.
+This is useful when you have a remote configuration file, since you can add your own custom settings and use them as remote feature-flags.
 Available settings are:
 * `screenshots_enabled` — Whether or not transitional web screenshots should be used during navigation.
 This gives the appearance of a more smooth experience since the session WebView is swapped between web destination Fragments, but does require more performance overhead.
 	* Optional.
 	* Possible values: `true`, `false`.
 Defaults to `true`.